WP4Laravel/WP4Laravel/readme.md

 ### Rendering \<picture\> tags
 WP4Laravel includes a helper template and ViewProvider to correctly render \<picture\>-tags with crops, etc. This works correctly for both ThumbnailMeta and Image-classes.
+If you wish to use Amazon S3 storage for your assets.
+You need to [[ DEFINE CONFIG FILE]] and specify if you want to use  Amazon S3 storage there.
+[[ DEFINE CONFIG FILE]] => check met Jakob hoe default mee te geven.

 #### Usage
 Crops must be named 'header_desktop_1x', 'header_mobile_2x', 'header_mobile_1x', 'header_mobile_14x' etc. Configure in Wordpress as follows: